-V Notation used to denote a logical operator Exclusive OR.
+Notation used to denote a logical operator Exclusive OR.

+E(M, SK)

+Denoting a function to encrypt a plain text 'M' by using a symmetric key SK.

+D(C, SK)

-E(M, SK) Denoting a function to encrypt a plain text 'M' by using a symmetric key SK.
-D(C, SK) Denoting a function to decrypt a cipher text 'C' by using a symmetric key SK.
+Denoting a function to decrypt a cipher text 'C' by using a symmetric key SK.

 Other security related terminologies used in this document are based on [RFC4949].

-3. System Architecture Secure bootstrapping is regarded as a difficult problem in Internet of Things.
+3. System Architecture

+Secure bootstrapping is regarded as a difficult problem in Internet of Things.
 This is mainly because lots of things connected to Internet are resource constrained.
-Especially, user interface they have is not enough for doing configurations manually by person (i.e. inadequate or even no in/out equipment such as display or keyboard).
-As one of solutions, this document proposes a method which allows a node to reconfigure a symmetric key automatically upon joining to existing network.
-The method of this document is based on a straightforward scenario, where resource constrained things in IoT such as sensors or actuators are generally designed and manufactured according to their own specific tasks in advance.
+Especially, user-device interfaces they have are not enough for doing configurations manually by person (i.e. inadequate or even no input/output equipment such as display or keyboard).

+As one of solutions, this document proposes a method which allows a node to reconfigure a symmetric key (i.e. PSK) automatically upon joining to existing network.
+After the reconfiguration phase, an installer (or manufacturer) cannot read/modify/insert any communication data even though he did initial pre-setup of secure credential of communicating nodes.

+The method of this document is based on a straightforward scenario, where resource constrained things such as sensors or actuators are generally designed and manufactured according to their own specific tasks in advance.
 Also, a pre-defined controller covers and communicates with his associated things according to his rolls defined in a service domain.
-For example, a thermostat manages and communicates several temperature sensors, humidity sensors, windows, heating controller, air conditioner, and more.
+For example, a thermostat, which is a controller, manages and communicates several temperature sensors, humidity sensors, window handle devices, heating controller, air conditioner, and more.

 This document does not assume that a system administrator trusts an installer even though he makes orders for the installer.
-This is because trust and responsibility of installer who buys and install devices is different from those of system administrator.
-In this scenario, the following transactions MUST be done prior to the key reconfiguration. - System administrator makes orders including setup information required to be initially configured.
-These are ID and NID of controller for each of nodes, temporary key used as an IK.
-In particular, all nodes handled by a single installer can share the same IK similarly to the default password for all suitcases manufactured by a single company. - 2.
-System administrator also stores the same initial information for each of nodes in authentication server (or authenticated register).
+This is because trust and responsibility of installer, who buys and install devices, are different from those of system administrator.

+In this scenario, the following transactions MUST be done prior to the secure key reconfiguration.

+System administrator makes orders and requests initial setup of devices to an installer.
+Pre-setup information is a set of values that include ID and NID of controller for each of the devices, and a temporary key used as an initial key (i.e. IK_N).
+Note that, all devices handled by a single installer can share the same IK_N.
+This concept is similar to the default password for all suitcases manufactured by a single company.

+- 2. System administrator also stores the same initial information for each of nodes in authentication server (or authenticated register).
 Note that a controller can also perform operations of an authentication server in case of a small network. - 3.
-Installer purchases devices and then configures the information requested by the administrator in doing installation.
+Installer purchases devices and then configures the information requested by the administrator in doing installation phase.
 Some of the information for a node may be pre-configured by manufacturer. - 4.
 When a node joins to network, it knows NID of his associated controller with which he can communicate.
 Also, authentication server has lists of IDs for new nodes. - 5.
 PSK reconfiguration phase is then started.